rosberry/DarkMode/README.md

 #### Manually

-Drag `DarkMode` folder from [last release](https://github.com/rosberry/DarkMode/releases) into your project.
+Drag `DarkMode` Swift files from [last release](https://github.com/rosberry/DarkMode/releases) into your project.

 ## About